 Tips for Efficiently Trading through Trends

-To help you navigate through such a volatile place and to help you master the art of trend trading, we bring you five trend trading tips that can help you in the time of need:
+To help you navigate through such a volatile place and to help you master the art of trend trading, we bring you four trend trading tips that can help you in the time of need:

 Being Patient: Just like any art form, being patient is a crucial element of being good at trend trading.
 Trends are mainly dependent upon the emotions of the investors and hence, the more patient and still one is, the better the gains.
 Instead of selling whenever a high approaches, or buying as soon as a low emerges, be more open to the fluctuations; learn from them, absorb them, embrace them and then decide.